n4anii/IronstoneITironstone-managedservice-workforce/Device Configuration/PowerShell/Intune MDM/Ironstone Apps/IronSync/README.md

 ##### Create SAS (Shared Access Signature) Token
-First create a Access Policy on the Azure Storage Container where the Office365 templates resides
-* Public Access Level: Private.
-* Stored access policies: Create a storage policy named "users", no start or expiry time, permissions Read and List only.
-* Immutable blob storage: No policies configured.

-Then create a SAS token on the Storage Account
 * Go to the Storage Account \ Shared access signature
   * Allowed services: Blob.
   * Allowed resource types: Container and Object only.